bioimagesuiteweb/bisweb/config/biswebbrowser_readme.md

 For more, see the [./dist/exportexample.html](./dist/exportexample) that is part of this npm package or the examples repository linked to above.

+### Using with Webpack

+If you are using Webpack in your own application and you would like to bundle bioimagesuite web within your bundle you will need to:

+1. Add the following to the externals part of your webpack configuration

+        externals: {
+            "jquery": "jQuery",
+            "jQuery": "jQuery",
+            "THREE": "THREE",
+        },

+2. Include bioimagesuiteweb using require (instead of the script tag), e.g.

+        const bioimagesuiteweb=require('biswebbrowser');

+3. You will still need to include the following in the heaeder of your webpage -- the only file not needed is `bislib.js`.

+        <script src="node_modules/biswebbrowser/dist/webcomponents-lite.js"></script>
+        <script src="node_modules/biswebbrowser/dist/jquery.min.js"></script>
+        <script src="node_modules/biswebbrowser/dist/bootstrap.min.js"></script>
+        <script src="node_modules/biswebbrowser/dist/three.min.js"></script>
+        <script src="node_modules/biswebbrowser/dist/libbiswasm_wasm.js"></script>

+compiletools

 ### Electron

 If you are planning to use this code in an electron application, you will need